Enabling full localization of qubits and gates with a multi-mode coupler: Abstract

 \section{Abstract}

 Tunable couplers are a key building block of superconducting quantum processors, enabling high on–off ratios for two-qubit entangling interactions.
-While crosstalk can be mitigated in idle mode, conventional single-mode couplers lack independent control over interactions in the one- and two-excitation manifolds, leading to unitary errors such as leakage during gate operations.
-Moreover, even at the nominal decoupled point, residual wavefunction delocalization persists, causing unintended qubit–qubit coupling.
-Here we propose a multi-mode tunable coupler that enables nonlinear control of interactions across excitation manifolds, achieving a high on–off ratio in the one-excitation manifold while suppressing coupling in the two-excitation manifold.
-The proposed design also realizes complete localization between qubits, providing perfect isolation at the decoupled point and opening new possibilities for scalable, high-fidelity quantum gates.
+While qubit–qubit interaction can be turned off, residual wavefunctions delocalize single-qubit excitations over the device, yielding weak effective couplings that manifest as unintended crosstalk.
+Moreover, conventional single-mode couplers lack independent control over interactions in the one- and two-excitation manifolds, leading to unitary errors such as leakage during gate operations.
+Here, we propose a multi-mode tunable coupler that enforces complete localization, yielding near-perfect qubit isolation at the decoupled point.
+We further show that the additional degrees of freedom in the coupler enable independent and nonlinear control of effective interactions across distinct excitation manifolds, with large on/off ratios.
+This architecture provides a new route toward the next generation of couplers for scalable and high-fidelity gate operations in superconducting quantum processors.